 Improve and expand access to health care, regardless of ability to pay or housing status.

 - Universal health access for everyone.

-- Expansion of Medicaid eligibility and maintenance of range of covered services/benefits, including for behavioral health services.
+- Expansion of Medicaid range of covered services/benefits, including for behavioral health services.

-- Systems integration with UNM and other local indigent care providers and entities such as OptumHealth, to reduce barriers to access and eliminate inappropriate institutional discharge (health facilities and incarceration) to the streets.
+- Systems integration with UNM and other local indigent care providers and systems, including Medicaid Managed Care Organizations (MCOs), to reduce barriers to access and eliminate inappropriate institutional discharge (health facilities and incarceration) to the streets.

 - Continuation of and increases in existing federal, state, local funding to support a full continuum of health care and other health-related services for people without homes and others who are indigent.

 - Creation of a community-wide recuperative care system.